linux-system-roles/network/README.md

 - `rule_append_only`

   The `rule_append_only` boolean option allows to preserve the current routing rules.
-  Note that specifying routing rules is not supported yet.

 **Note:** When `route_append_only` or `rule_append_only` is not specified, the network role deletes the current routes or routing rules.